huizhou68/scrapol/README.md

 #> 3       https://ballotpedia.org/Jim_Duggan      Nonpartisan  Plano City Council
 ```

-Alternatively, you may apply the `ScrapingParty()` and
+Alternatively, you may leverage the `ScrapingParty()` and
 `ScrapingDistrict()` functions to collect information about party and
-district, but these functions will take only one url at a time.
-You will
+district respectively, but these functions will take only one url at a
-need to write loops to deal with multiple urls.
+time.
+You will need to write loops to deal with multiple urls.

 ``` r
 library(xml2)